Pseudohistory: Matriarchy

-The consensus among academics is that no strictly matriarchal society is known to have existed.
+The consensus among academics is that no unambiguously and strictly matriarchal society is known to have existed.
+Many societies are known, however, to have or have had some matriarchal features, in particular matrilineality, matrilocality, and/or matrifocality.
 Anthropologist Donald Brown's list of human cultural universals (viz., features shared by nearly all current human societies) includes men being the "dominant element" in public political affairs, which is the contemporary opinion of mainstream anthropology.

-Some societies are matrilineal or matrifocal but in fact have patriarchal power structures, which may be misidentified as matriarchal.
+Some societies that are matrilineal or matrifocal may in fact have patriarchal power structures, and thus be misidentified as matriarchal.

 The idea that matriarchal societies existed and they preceded patriarchal societies was first raised in the 19th-century among Western academics, but it has since been discredited.